ADD CONDITION

 FAQ

-What is Absorbine Jr. used for?
+What is Absorbine Jr.®?

-Absorbine Jr. is used for temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, sprains, strains, and bruises.
+It is used for temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, sprains, strains, and bruises.

-How should I apply Absorbine Jr.?
+How should I use Absorbine Jr.®?

-Is Absorbine Jr. safe to use during pregnancy?
+Is Absorbine Jr.® safe to use during pregnancy?

-If swallowed, get medical help or contact a Poison Control Center immediately.
+Keep out of reach of children.
+If swallowed, get medical help or contact a Poison Control Center right away.

-How should I store Absorbine Jr.?
+How should I store Absorbine Jr.®?

 Packaging Info